isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 ### **Assessment Requirements**

 At the end of the module, participants are required to produce a Resilient Learning Plan as a non-graded assignment.
-However, feedback will be provided by the module trainer/Adult Educator for the submitted Resilient Learning Plan.
+The module trainer/Adult Educator will provide feedback for the submitted Resilient Learning Plan.

 ### **Course Schedule**